 This Annual Report on Form 20-F does not include an attestation report of the Company's registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to the rules of the Securities and Exchange Commission that permit the Company to provide only management's report in this Form 20-F Annual Report.
+Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to the rules of the Commission that permit the Company to provide only management's report in this Form Annual Report on Form 20-F.